-Make a Plan
+Make a Plan to Maintain Self Motivation

 Okay, I have to admit right here that I truly suck at meditating.
 My meditation grade is probably a C- at best.
 The mere fact that I grade myself on meditation shows you how sadly ill-equipped I am for it.
 Nonetheless, I persevere.
 Even in my failure, spending seven minutes each morning trying to let my chattery brain shut down puts me in a better place.
 And if I am struggling with motivation mid-afternoon, a few minutes of peaceful breathing gives me a real boost.
 If you’re looking for a way to get started, Insight Timer is a great meditation app.
 It allows you to follow thousands of guided meditations, or just set a timer to focus on your own breath.
 Best of all, it’s free!When all else fails, bribery remains.
-Click To Tweet
+Do whatever it takes to recapture motivation when your energy flags.Click To Tweet

-Take a Walk
+Take a Walk to Improve Self Motivation

 When all else fails, bribery remains.
 If I face an undesirable task, I promise myself a treat upon its completion.
 You have to be careful with this one.
 No promising yourself a Tahitian vacation for taking out the trash.
 That will kill your budget every time.
 Also, for your long-term health: no bribing your way through a bag of Hershey’s kisses in one sitting.
 But offering yourself a small grace note when you’re really struggling to complete a task can be a great incentive.

 For example, I hate making phone calls.
 Thank goodness for the internet, because if my job depended on calling strangers regularly, I might be homeless.
 So if I need to call the accountant, I’ll promise myself that afterwards I can sit down with a book for 15 minutes.
-Although I do tend to use Hershey’s kisses as an incentive more than ideal, the reward method does miracles in helping me recapture my motivation to do what needs to be done and keep me on the path to reach my goals.
+Although I do tend to use Hershey’s kisses as an incentive more than I should, the reward method does miracles in helping me recapture my self motivation to do what needs to be done and keep me on the path to reach my goals.

 Like this post?
 Head on over to the sidebar and subscribe.
 We’ll let you know whenever a new Poker Pilgrims blog post goes live!